Why Instant Noodles Are Not the Best Choice for Your Child’s Meals

 That is the third time she has asked this week.
 Eyes wide, belly growling, and her tiny fingers already reaching for the colourful pack on the kitchen shelf.

-It is easy to say yes.
-Instant noodles are quick, affordable and you are sure she will eat them without fuss.
 But here is the thing; after every bowl, you notice something, she is full but not nourished.
 One hour later, she is moody, tired and still hungry.

 And you begin to wonder: is this really helping her grow strong and healthy?